vishalned/ML-Monitoring/README.md

 ### **How to run**
 - Set up bot father.
 Open telegram, and type /botfather and create a new bot.
 - Copy the http token of your bot to the "token" keyword in the main.py file.
+- Set the user id to your Telegram user id so that only you can control the training
 - When the training starts, open the bot on your device and type /start to begin displaying the results

 ### **Bot Commands**